 Q.3) Which state of Malaysia is often known as "The Pearl of the Orient"?

-Ans: Penang is often known as "The Pearl of the Orient."
-It is spoken as "PG" or "PP" in Malay.
+Ans: Penang is often known as "The Pearl of the Orient.", In Malay, called "PG" or "PP".

 Q.4) What is the total population of Penang?